GSA-TTS/identity-dev-docs/_pages/testing.md

 #### Data testing

 A YAML file can be uploaded instead of an image to trigger different behaviors.
 The YAML file can be used to simulate the reading of certain attributes from the test document.
+Please note: this YAML file should be saved with a `.txt` file extension.
 Here is an example YAML file that does that:

 ```yaml
 document: